Everything you need to know about Tanya on Love Island

 Love Island is back for its second-ever winter edition.

-The hit ITV dating reality show is due to return to screens on 16 January, with Maya Jama hosting for the first time.
+The hit ITV dating reality show returned to screens on 16 January, with Maya Jama hosting for the first time.

-This year, a new group of singles will arrive in South Africa in the hopes of replicating their success – and, of course, finding love.
+This year, the contestants are in South Africa in the hope of finding love.

 One of the contestants is Tanya Manhenga, a biomedical student and social media star from Liverpool.